-The storage market has become the latest to face the open-source revolution, with a new product from Cleversafe claiming to offer secure, economical and private storage using a dispersed storage grid technology.
+The storage market has become the latest to face the same open-source revolution, with a new product from Cleversafe offering secure, economical and private storage using a dispersed storage grid technology.

-Transmission and storage of data is therefore inherently private and secure, the company claims.
+Transmission and storage of data is therefore inherently private and secure.

-Data on the grid remains private and secure in the face of natural catastrophes, or failures of hardware, connection, facility or IT management, Cleversafe says.
+Data on the grid remains private and secure in the face of natural catastrophes, or failures of hardware, connection, facility, or IT management.
 No single entire copy of the data is in one location.
 Up to five of the locations can fail and all the data is still recoverable.

-The individual data slices also do not carry enough information for an unauthorised viewer to determine the original content.
+The individual data slices also do not carry enough information for an unauthorized viewer to determine the original content.

-IDAs have been used on supercomputers to securely store critical and sensitive information but the technology is proprietary and costly.
-Cleversafe has open-sourced its IDAs, so commodity servers can be used to accomplish the same functions at a fraction of the cost.
+Expensive IDAs have been used on supercomputers to securely store critical and sensitive information but the technology is proprietary and expensive.
+Cleversafe has open sourced its IDAs, so commodity servers can be used to accomplish the same functions at a fraction of the cost.
 Using the freely available Cleverspace software, customers can therefore build their own storage grid.

 Businesses are heading towards petabytes of data, even exabytes, and even ordinary citizens are crossing over from gigabytes to terabytes of information.
-As such, there is a vast potential mainstream market for dispersed storage grid technology and Cleversafe’s product may be the first of many.
+As such, there is a vast potential mainstream market for dispersed storage grid technology.
+Cleversafe's product may be the first of many.

 Cleversafe has announced a DSGrid File System (dsgfs), which allows a dispersed storage grid to appear as a mountable file system for Linux-based software applications.